lucasmccomb/watson-assistant-chatbot-ui/README.md

     1. Make sure you have saved the `.env`, `manifest.yml`, and `static_store.js` files
     2. In the CLI, login to IBM Cloud by running the command: `ibmcloud login`
-    3. Select the account on which you created the Node.js resource
+    3. Select the account on which you created the Node.js Cloud Foundry App
-    4. Target the Resource group, Organization and Space in which you created your Node.js Resource
+    4. Target the Resource group, Organization and Space in which you created your Node.js Cloud Foundry App
+        - `imbcloud target -g {resource_group}`
+        - `imbcloud target -o {organization}`
+        - `imbcloud target -s {space}`
     5. From within this directory, run `ibmcloud app push {your-app-name}`, substituting `{your-app-name}` for the name of your app
         - e.g. `ibmcloud app push lem-assistant-chatbot`